BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 Once completely downloaded, start up Anaconda and launch a Jupter Lab environment.

 #### To Download Git Bash
+To download Git Bash on your local computer: [Click Here](https://gitforwindows.org/)

+Once downloaded you are ready to use.

 #### Cloning the Repository
 To clone this repository and run for yourself: